 Requests for re-marking are not considered grounds for appeal.
 Multiple-choice tests are computer marked by two separate companies.
 Any differences in the reports are manually reconciled.
 The writing test is marked independently by two markers and any differences are reconciled by a supervising marker.

-Before submitting an appeal, ensure there are valid grounds and documentary evidence.
+Before submitting an appeal, please ensure there are valid grounds and documentary evidence.

-- Complete the parents' section explaining the grounds for appeal and attach supporting documentation.
+- Complete the parents' section explaining the grounds for the appeal and attach supporting documentation.

-Primary principals will complete the principals' section and send the appeal to the unit by 30 July 2019.
+Primary principals will complete the principals' section and send the appeal to the Team by 28 July 2020.

 Receipt of appeals will be acknowledged within 21 days.
 Contact the Team only if you do not receive acknowledgement after this time.

 Appeals panels meet in September to consider all valid appeals.
-Appeals panels include the Director of Business Systems, a selective high school principal, an opportunity class principal, a school community representative and may include local Directors, Educational Leadership.
+Appeals panels include the Executive Director or delegate, a selective high school principal, an opportunity class principal, a school community representative and may include local Directors, Educational Leadership.
 The appeals panel will consult with the primary school principal if necessary.

 The outcome of appeals is sent to applicants in October.